primus-labs/zkFHE-Network-Docs/PADO-Contracts.md

-    uint8 status; // The current status of the worker. uint64 sucTasksAmount; // The number of successfully executed tasks. uint64 failTasksAmount; // The number of failed tasks.
+    uint8 status; // The current status of the worker. uint64 sucTasksAmount; // The number of successfully executed tasks. uint64 failTasksAmount; // The number of failed tasks. uint256 delegationAmount; // The delegation amount of the worker.
 }

 /**